 Metadata are used in all aspects of NASA’s Earth science data lifecycle, from initial measurements to the search and discovery of processed data.
 Individual missions use metadata in science data products when describing the instrument/sensor, operational plan, or spatial parameters.
 NASA EOSDIS DAACs that manage individual data collections use metadata for facilitating the preservation, access, and distribution of data and data products.
 Assembling metadata from disparate Earth observing data collections into a single, common repository based on interoperable metadata standards vastly improves the discovery, access, and use of these data.

 The Common Metadata Repository, or CMR, is the definitive management system for EOSDIS Earth science metadata.
-As a single, shared, scalable metadata repository, the CMR merges all current capabilities and metadata from the existing NASA Earth science metadata systems of the Global Change Master Directory (GCMD) and the EOS Clearing House (ECHO).
-In addition, the CMR:
+As a single, shared, scalable metadata repository, CMR merges all current capabilities and metadata from the existing NASA Earth science metadata systems of the Global Change Master Directory (GCMD) and the EOS Clearing House (ECHO).
+In addition, CMR:

-- Provides very fast (sub-second) searches of all EOSDIS Earth science data and similar NASA Earth science data collections (such as the GCMD);
+- Provides very fast (sub-second) searches of all EOSDIS Earth science data and similar NASA Earth science data collections (such as GCMD);

 - Allows for expansion (scalability) to enable new capabilities as users’ metadata needs evolve;